kollokollo/MQTT-Hyperdash/CONTRIBUTING.md

 If you are a programmer with C skills, you are welcome to debug and improve the code.

+If you know how to make a package for WINDOWS including all the necessary dynamic object files of SDL and gtk, please help!
+It would be really cool if we could run hyperdash on WINDOWS.

 If you like to design the dashboards itself, please feel free to donate your .dash file, so we can include them in our example collection.